 Anaemics, especially children, and infants suffer from poor appetite.
 Instead, they have cravings for unusual things like chalk, ice or dirt.

 An irregular heartbeat is another prominent symptom of a prolonged case of Anaemia.
 The heart doesn’t get its required amount of oxygen and that makes it beat irregularly.
 It can make the patient feel uncomfortable.

 When the body lacks iron for its basic needs, it diverts the allotted amount for its regular functioning.
 It is but obvious that the skin and hair will be the first to suffer.
 Lusterless, dry hair accompanied by hair loss is a precursor to low iron levels.

 Sore Mouth and Tongue

-An inflamed, swollen tongue that is pale and smooth is another indication of iron-deficiency Anaemia.
-The pallor of the tongue is due to low supply of red blood cells.
+An inflamed, swollen tongue that is pale and smooth is another indication of iron-deficiency anaemia.
+The pallor of the tongue is due to the low supply of red blood cells.

 Read More: 7 Home Remedies for Anaemia